Guide to Finding a School in Calgary

 Area-II Mount View Centre: 2004 - 4 Street N.E., Calgary, Alberta T2E 3T8 Phone: 777-8720 Fax: 777-8729

 Area-II has the second largest number of students with an enrollment of 21,227 students.
-Area II offers a range of programs to meet the diverse needs of our learners Kindergarten to Grade 12.
+Area II offers a range of programs to meet the diverse needs of our students' Kindergarten to Grade 12.
 These programs include our Regular Programs K-12, English as a Second Language (ESL) K-12, Special Education Programs K-12, and our Alternative Programs.

 Area II consists of 37 communities located in the northwest and northeast parts of Calgary.
 It is bounded by the Bow River to the south, the city limits to the north, Crowchild Trail NW, Nose Hill Park and Simons Valley Road to the west and Deerfoot Trail and Barlow Trail to the east.